MThoma202/prosper-1099-parser/README.md

 This project can be used to convert the transactions into CSV format that can then be copied and written to a CSV file.

 The CSV file can then be:
-1. Imported into [TaxAct](https://refer.taxact.com/s/MarkThomas14) that is able to automatically generate Form 8949
+1. Imported into TaxAct to automatically generate Form 8949
     - [instructions here](https://www.taxact.com/support/881/2017/how-to-import-stock-information-using-a-csv-file-from-your-broker) to import the CSV file into TaxAct
-2. Converted to TXF format and imported into [TurboTax](https://turbo.tax/tm7e7s3c) to automatically generate form 8949
+2. Converted to TXF format and imported into TurboTax to automatically generate form 8949
     - [instructions here](https://github.com/MThoma202/prosper-1099-parser/issues/9) to convert from CSV to TXF format
     - [instructions here](https://ttlc.intuit.com/community/entering-importing/help/how-do-i-import-from-the-txf-file/00/25642) to import the TXF file into TurboTax
 3. Imported into a spreadsheet to generate a statement as a substitute for Form 8949, that can be attached with [Form 8453](https://www.irs.gov/pub/irs-pdf/f8453.pdf)
 4. Given to a tax professional that will know what to do with it

 For option 1, use [this referral link](https://refer.taxact.com/s/MarkThomas14) to save 20% off TaxAct.
 This is the option I've been using for the last few years and it works great.
 For option 2, use [this referral link](https://turbo.tax/tm7e7s3c) to save 20% off TurboTax.

 ### Supported Tax Years
 - [2017]